stelabrego/stel-codes/README.md

 ## Development Workflow

 To develop my site, I start an nREPL with `bb repl` which invokes `clj -M:repl` which starts Clojure using the `:repl` alias in `deps.edn`.
-This starts an nREPL and loads `src/user` which requires the `nuzzle.api` namespace and defines a few handy functions.
+This starts an nREPL and loads `src/user.clj` which requires the `nuzzle.api` namespace and defines a few handy functions.
 Once I'm in the REPL, I start the Nuzzle development server with `(start)`.
 After that, I can edit `nuzzle.edn` and the next response from the server will reflect the changes.
-I redefine the Hiccup-generating functions via nREPL with my personal favorite nREPL editor client [Conjure](https://github.com/olical/conjure), and these changes will also be reflected on the next page load.
-To hot-reload the CSS as well, I run `bb sass` in another terminal pane which invokes the NPM sass-compiler package `sass`,  This creates an **extremely** fast feedback loop for all aspects of my static site while I'm developing.
+I redefine the Hiccup-generating functions via nREPL with my favorite nREPL editor client [Conjure](https://github.com/olical/conjure), and the new functions are used on the next page load.
+To hot-reload the CSS as well, I run `bb sass` in another terminal pane which invokes the NPM sass-compiler package `sass`.
+It watches for changes in the `scss` directory and recompiles the CSS whenever something changes.

+These techniques create an **extremely** fast feedback loop for all aspects of my static site while I'm developing.

 ## Exporting the Site